zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/files.rst

 #.
 The filename.
 Use **@file** for Doxygen to auto-complete the
    filename.

 #.
-The brief description: A single line summarizing the contents of
+The brief description: A single line summarizing the file contents.
-   the file.
    Use **@brief** to clearly mark the brief description.

 #.
 The detailed description: One or multiple lines describing the
    purpose of the file, how it works and any other pertinent